 With a degree in Plant and Soil Science from The University of Vermont and 23 years of professional design experience I offer a full spectrum of knowledge about flowers and plants.

 There are some things a flower shop cannot offer–that’s where I step in.”

 Summertime in Vermont.

 A good farmer’s market!

 Dark chocolate.
 Or milk chocolate.
 Any kinda chocolate, really.

-I’m a proud contributor & guest blogger for Flirty Fleurs, a blog & new magazine that encourages & inspires floral designers.
+I’m a business contributor to Florists’ Review magazine & guest blogger for Botanical Brouhaha and Flirty Fleurs; 2 blogs that encourages & inspires floral designers.

-In 2015 I released my first online course for floral designers (or Floralpreneurs as I like to say).
+In 2015 I released my first online course for floral designers (or Floralpreneurs as I like to say) and I now have over a dozen online business courses for florists.
 I believe in a culture in floristry where our standards are on the rise and our customers experience tremendous value in the beauty we create.
 Real Flower Business Happens Here: realflowerbusiness.com

 Love & Life

 My husband, David, and I met at UVM, fell in love, got married on the shores of Lake Champlain and never left!
 We truly love Vermont weddings.
 In March 2012 we brought a native Vermonter into the world, our son, John.
-We love Vermont babies, too.
+(He loves Vermont weddings, too!)